Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Experiments

+\textbf{Rooms Domain.} We analyze the performance for different room sizes and number of rooms (Figure \ref{fig:errors_grid}).
+In all configurations the proposed hierarchical approach outperfoms Z-IS and $Q_o$.
+Concretely, $Q_o$ suffers from non-stationarity: initial option executions will incur more negative reward than later executions, which causes high-level Q-learning updates to be {\em incorrect}, and it takes the learner significant time to recover from this.

+Figure~\ref{fig:errors_grid} (left) shows results for $3\times 3$ rooms of size $5\times 5$ and Figure~\ref{fig:errors_grid} (center) shows results for $5\times 5$ rooms of size $3\times 3$.
+Both scenarios have $225$ interior states.
+The difference between variants $V_1$, $V_2$ and $V_3$ is more pronounced in the second case, when the number of subtasks increases (more rooms) and the partition for each subtask is smaller (smaller rooms).
+Figure~\ref{fig:errors_grid} (right) shows how the method scales with the number of rooms of size $5\times 5$.
+Again, variant $V_3$ has the best performance, in this case by a larger margin than before.

-Since LMDPs have no explicit actions, we adapted the Taxi domain as follows.
-When the taxi is at the correct pickup location, it can transition to a state with the passenger in the taxi.
+\textbf{Taxi Domain.} To allow comparison between all the methods, we adapted the Taxi domain as follows: when the taxi is at the correct pickup location, it can transition to a state with the passenger in the taxi.
 In a wrong pickup location, it can instead transition to a terminal state with large negative reward (simulating an unsuccessful pick-up).
 When the passenger is in the taxi, it can be dropped off at any pickup location, successfully completing the task whenever dropped at the correct destination.

-Figure~\ref{fig:errors_taxi} shows the results of experiments in two instances of the Taxi domain with $5 \times 5$ ($408$ states) and $10 \times 10$ ($1608$ states) grids, respectively.
-Here, the difference between the three variants is less pronounced, even when increasing the size of the grid.
+Figure~\ref{fig:errors_taxi} shows results in two instances of size $5 \times 5$ ($408$ states) and $10 \times 10$ ($1608$ states).
+Again, the proposed hierarchical approach outperforms Z-IS and $Q_o$.
+In this case, the difference between $V_1$, $V_2$ and $V_3$ is less pronounced, even when the grid size increases.
+One possible explanation is the small number of exit states in this problem.